-Building a resume that is clear, comprehensive, and highlights your accomplishments and experience, the skills you possess, and how you can be a valuable asset to the internships is the first step of getting quality internships.
+Building a clear and comprehensive resume that highlights your accomplishments and experience, the skills you possess, and how you can be a valuable asset to the internships is the first step to getting quality internships.

 Write a strong internship objective statement

 Your internship objective should be well-defined, should mention your capabilities, and include the needs of the employer as well.

 Browse through a few examples of objective statements, and note down the common traits that were used in them.
 This indicates the basic skills and qualifications that employers need to accept applicants for the internship.